-What do Calendula (marigold) flowers symbolize?
+What does the Calendula flower symbolize?

 Calendulas embellish the sculptures of the gods in Hindu temples, and the Egyptians thought the plant had restorative virtues.

 Orange is a hue that symbolizes both positive thoughts and strong emotions.
-Everything you’re attempting to say with the Calendula blossom will be amplified by the color orange and transformed into something far more powerful.
+Everything you’re attempting to say with the calendula blossom will be amplified by the color orange and transformed into something far more powerful.

-Interesting facts and characteristics of the Calendula (marigold) flower
+Interesting facts about the Calendula flower

 - Calendula is antibacterial, anti-inflammatory, and antioxidant.
 As a response, calendula components calm the skin externally.
 Itchy hives, burns, and infections have all been treated using calendula.